hybridgroup/batty/README.md

 [Qwen 2.5 Instruct](https://hub.docker.com/r/ai/qwen2.5) is known to work.
 Others may as well...

+You also need to install the following:

-- jq - A lightweight and flexible command-line JSON processor.
+🔺 jq - A lightweight and flexible command-line JSON processor.

-- awk - A domain-specific language designed for text processing.
+🔺 awk - A domain-specific language designed for text processing.

-- curl - A command-line tool for transferring data with URLs.
+🔺 curl - A command-line tool for transferring data with URLs.

-- bash - A Unix shell and command language.
+🔺 bash - A Unix shell and command language.

-- gum - A tool for creating interactive command-line applications.
+🔺 [gum](https://github.com/charmbracelet/gum) - A tool for creating interactive command-line applications.

-- osprey - A lightweight Bash library for interacting with the DMR (Docker Model Runner) API.
+🔺 [osprey](https://github.com/k33g/osprey) - A lightweight Bash library for interacting with the DMR (Docker Model Runner) API.